 1. It’s rewarding

 The Guardian reported that ‘[t]he most valuable thing Dan Norman walked out of university with was not a certificate with his degree on it, but the year he spent from 1996 to 1997 as a full-time student union sabbatical officer.’
-Considering what being a sabbatical officer brings to the table, it’s easy to see why.
+Considering what being an officer brings to the table, it’s easy to see why.

 2. It enhances you career prospects